Stopping the Bull Mountains Mine Expansion

-In the foothills of central Montana near Roundup, we kept 170 million tons of coal, underlying 7,000 acres, in the ground.
-We challenged the Bull Mountains/Signal Peak Mine expansion, arguing that the agency’s analysis of impacts to water employed an erroneous standard and that the evidence presented did not show that the mine wouldn’t harm groundwater.
-That water is needed by nearby ranching operations for livestock, and combustion of coal from the Bull Mountain Mine will cause continued contamination of the air and water, will exacerbate the crisis of climate change.
-The Montana Board of Environmental Review agreed with us that the mining company’s analysis was insufficient and a blatant violation of the law, and we are proud to celebrate this accomplishment for clean water, healthy air, and resilient communities.
+In the foothills of central Montana near Roundup, we kept 170 million tons of coal in the ground in 2017.
+We defeated the Bull Mountains/Signal Peak Mine expansion, arguing that the agency’s analysis of impacts to water employed an erroneous standard and of the five springs undermined in the Bull Mountains, four have shown diminished water levels and two of the four have gone fully dry.
+That water is needed by nearby ranching operations for livestock, and combustion of coal from the Bull Mountain Mine will cause continued contamination of the air and water, and will exacerbate the crisis of climate change.

 However, the new environmental assessment doubled down on the original errors that led to our court victory so we sued to stop the expansion again and won in 2020.

 We currently have one case before the Ninth Circuit and one case before a state appeals board, challenging permitting decisions by OSM and state regulators.
 We are hoping that the next decision will be five-strikes-your-out for this destructive mining operation.